robinhuiser/react-native-learning/README.md

 # React Native Notes

-While following the Udemy training "Create your first React Native App" I wrote down my course notes in this repo.
+ My notes made during the Udemy course "Create your first React Native App - A crash course in building your first React Native app in a weekend or less!"

 ## Install React Native